WolfNet-Computing/WolfNet-65C02-WBC/pinouts.md

 ## Expansion ports

 These are all usable lines taken directly from the board or processor.
-To be used with the matching right-angled connectors so that they can be used similarly to PCI ports in x86 family PCs.
+To be used with the matching right-angled connectors so that they can be used similarly to PCI ports or the ISA bus in x86 family PCs.

 | Column 1 | Column 2 |
 | :---: | :---: |